-Figure 4-6.
-Tagging functions in a process in the Event Timeline

-Figure 4-6 shows an Event Timeline where the MPI function in process number 8 (P8) is tagged.
-On filtering the Event Timeline with the same clause (MPI in P8), only the MPI functions of P8 pass the filter and are displayed, while all other functions and processes are filtered out as shown in Figure 4-7.
-More on tagging and filtering is available in Section 8.3.
+Figure 4.6.
+Tagging functions in a process in the Event Timeline the Event Timeline with the same clause (MPI in P8), only the MPI functions of P8 pass the filter and are displayed, while all other functions and processes are filtered out as shown in Figure 4.7, "Filtering functions in a process in the Event Timeline".
+More on tagging and filtering is available in the section called "Tagging and Filtering".